rvesse/airline/docs/guide/practise/workshop.md

 We use `>` to indicate that a command should be run at a command prompt

-To follow along you should check out the code and build the examples:
+To follow along you should start by checking out the code and building the examples:

 ```
 > git clone https://github.com/rvesse/airline.git